Raising Chickens in Georgia: 2026 Laws & Best Breeds

 These breeds thrive in Georgia's hot, humid summers:

-- •Rhode Island Reds — Tough, adaptable birds that handle Georgia summers and produce 250+ eggs per year.
+- •Rhode Island Reds: Tough, adaptable birds that handle Georgia summers and produce 250+ eggs per year.

-- •Sussex — Active foragers that manage moderate heat well.
+- •Sussex: Active foragers that manage moderate heat well.
 Great dual-purpose option.

-Breeds to Avoid (or Manage Carefully) in Georgia
+Breeds to avoid (or manage carefully) in Georgia

 These breeds struggle in Georgia's heat and humidity:

-- •Cochins — Same issue: too much fluff for southern summers.
+- •Cochins: Same issue: too much fluff for southern summers.

 Dealing with Georgia's Heat and Humidity

 This is the biggest challenge for Georgia chicken keepers.
 Heat kills more backyard chickens in the South than any predator.
-Here's your Georgia-specific survival plan:
+Here's your Georgia-specific survival plan.

 Georgia's heat is worse than dry-heat states at the same temperature because humidity prevents chickens from cooling themselves through panting.
 A 92°F day in Arizona feels very different to a chicken than a 92°F day in Atlanta with 80% humidity.

-Summer Must-Haves for Georgia Flocks
+Summer essentials for Georgia flocks

-- •Ventilation.
-Your coop needs maximum airflow in summer.
+- •Ventilation: Your coop needs maximum airflow in summer.
 Open every window and vent.
 Consider leaving the coop door open at night (with a predator-proof run) for air circulation.

 Georgia keepers should know these sick chicken symptoms:

-- •Open-mouth panting
+- •Open-mouth panting (early warning)

-- •Wings held away from the body
+- •Wings held away from the body (cooling posture)

-- •Lethargy and lying down
+- •Lethargy and lying down (advanced heat stress)

 - •Pale combs